python/cpython/Doc/library/mailbox.rst

 This module defines two classes, :class:`Mailbox` and :class:`Message`, for accessing and manipulating on-disk mailboxes and the messages they contain.
 :class:`Mailbox` offers a dictionary-like mapping from keys to messages.
-:class:`Message` extends the :mod:`email.Message` module's :class:`Message`
+:class:`Message` extends the :mod:`email.message` module's
-class with format-specific state and behavior.
-Supported mailbox formats are Maildir, mbox, MH, Babyl, and MMDF.
+:class:`~email.message.Message` class with format-specific state and behavior.
+Supported mailbox formats are
+Maildir, mbox, MH, Babyl, and MMDF.